 The Outlander is a spacious and practical rival for the likes of the Hyundai Santa Fe, but it's the plug-in hybrid version that really sets it apart

 The Outlander may be a rough-and-tumble SUV, but it's not the slab-sided Tonka Toy you might expect.
 On the contrary, it’s much more rounded, but those curved surfaces and that sleek shape aren’t just there for effect: they are designed to make the car more aerodynamic, and more fuel-efficient as a result.
 It’s a very smart-looking thing, too, with colour-coded door handles, mirrors and bumpers on every version.
 LED daytime running lights are standard, too, as are the chrome flashes on either side of the grille and on the door sills.
 The finishing touches are the silver roof rails, while all but the most basic models come with alloy wheels and tinted rear windows.

 The Outlander will make a fine family car: with a couple of six-footers in the front seats, there’s plenty of room for a couple more in the second row, and only the transmission tunnel in the floor slightly limits the space for a central passenger.
 On hybrid models, that’s as far as it goes, but if you buy a diesel-engined model in 3 trim or above, the Outlander is a seven-seater.
-Admittedly, the third row of seats is only suitable for children, but by sliding the second row forward a little, you can get seven on board.
+Admittedly, the third row of seats is only suitable for children, but by sliding the second row forward a little, you can (just about) get seven on board.
 To cap it all, the boot is well-sized (even in the hybrid model, which loses a little space to the batteries), and you can fold down all five rear seats (where fitted) to leave a completely flat floor.